 Have you been feeling stressed out lately?
 Feeling like the proverbial camel before having that one last strand of straw placed on your back?
 What about your emotions?
 Feel like you got them under control or are you one more incident away from having a full body tantrum on the floor, in the grocery store, or in the checkout aisle?
 There are some days where the emotions are not held in check so well.
 Adults and children alike are susceptible to these emotions and the lack of control over them.
 Brought on by stress, inability to focus on the task at hand and reacting from an emotional place to external stimuli.
-We want to be happy, healthy and successful, this is where mindfulness can help.
+We want to be happy, healthy and successful, this is where mindfulness can help our overall mental health.

 What is mindfulness?